fivetran/api_framework/examples/mcp/README_MCP.md

 **Issue: MCP server not connecting**
 - Verify the Python path is correct in `mcp.json`
-- Check that the `mcp_simple.py` file is executable
+- Check that the `mcp_example.py` file is executable
 - Ensure Python 3.11+ is available at the system `python` command
 - Check Cursor's developer console (Help → Toggle Developer Tools) for error messages

 **Issue: Authentication errors**
 - Verify API credentials are correctly set in `env` section of `mcp.json` OR in `configuration.json`
 - Check that environment variables are set if not using the `env` section
-- Test credentials independently by running: `python mcp_simple.py` directly
+- Test credentials independently by running: `python mcp_example.py` directly

 **Issue: Tools not appearing**
 - Restart Cursor completely after configuration changes
 - Check that `mcp.json` is valid JSON (use a JSON validator)
-- Verify the server name in `mcp.json` matches the server name in the code (`fivetran-simple`)
+- Verify the server name in `mcp.json` matches the server name in the code (`fivetran-example`)

 **Issue: Permission errors**
-- Ensure the Python script has execute permissions: `chmod +x mcp_simple.py`
+- Ensure the Python script has execute permissions: `chmod +x mcp_example.py`
-- Check that the path to `mcp_simple.py` uses absolute, not relative paths
+- Check that the path to `mcp_example.py` uses absolute, not relative paths

 ### 4. Local Development